Question30/labWalkthroughs/dataCollectionsLab/README.md

 ```

 - create another for loop within the for loop to go through each array stored within the parent array.
+  > [!NOTE]
-- note: you cannot use i again so we will use j in the second for loop.
+  > you cannot use i again so we will use j in the second for loop.

 ```javascript
 function parseObj(array) {